 Umbilical cord blood.
 For umbilical cord blood transplants, blood has been collected at the time of a birth and stored.
 Cord blood is collected after delivery, when the placenta and umbilical cord are separated from the infant.
 The site of collection is cleaned to prevent bacteria from entering the collection process.
 The blood that is contained in the cord is collected in a sterile container.
 The blood is then tested for type and the presence of viruses or disease, and the stem cells are counted.
 The cord blood is then stored in special freezers and is registered in a national registry for potential recipient matches.

-The preparations for a bone marrow transplant vary depending on the type of transplant, the disease requiring transplant, and your child's tolerance for certain medications.
+The preparations for a bone marrow transplant vary depending on the type of transplant, the disease needing transplant, and your child's tolerance for certain medicines.
 Consider the following:

 Supportive care is given to prevent and treat infections, side effects of treatments, and complications.
 This includes frequent blood tests, close monitoring of vital signs, strict measurement of input and output, weighing your child daily (or twice daily), and providing a protected and clean environment.